- Important Considerations When Choosing A Video Camera For A Church Sanctuary

 - Record your service and either live stream it on Facebook or YouTube or save it as a video file for later editing before publishing in on your social media accounts or church website.

-The Best Video Camera For A Church Sanctuary For Any Budget
+The Best Video Camera For A House Of Worship For Any Budget

 I am a small church pastor.
 We have a low church budget.
 I wanted to give small churches an option as well as large churches.
 So I am recommending video cameras that will fit any budget.
 Just remember, don’t out cheap yourself.
 If you can, purchase the best quality, not the cheapest camera.

 The Best Consumer Video Camera For A Church Sanctuary

 Canon continues to show why it is a leader in the consumer camera market.
 The R82 doubles the size of its internal memory with 32GB of storage.
 The camera is sleek, and the controls are intuitive.
 The zoom is right at your fingertips, and the record is right by your thumb.

 The touchscreen display folds out on the left side.
 The majority of the camera’s controls are found in this display which is adequately sensitive.
 It is extremely lightweight and easy to handle.